Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Zero-shot Transfer Results

 \textbf{Effect of summary sentence choice:} The first M sentences of a given Wikipedia article were chosen as this introduction intuitively form a coherent summary of the article.
 We examine the effect of choosing the first sentences compared to choosing based on other criteria.
 As an alternative, we pick the sentences with the highest self-ROUGE (ROUGE score of a sentence when using all other sentences as the reference summary) in a greedy fashion (the equivalent of the \textbf{IND-ORIG} settings in \citet{zhang2019pegasus}).
-As in \citet{zhang2019pegasus}, we use ROUGE-1 F1 for this setting.
+As in \citet{zhang2019pegasus}, we use ROUGE-1 F1.
 The sentences chosen under this heuristic consistently corresponded to those which were longest, and the resulting summaries were hence longer.
-Thus, we also experimented with choosing important sentences by using ROUGE-1 Precision \textbf{IND-ORIG-P}.
+Thus, we also experimented with choosing important sentences by using ROUGE-1 Precision, \textbf{IND-ORIG-P}.
 The comparison of these methods is shown in Table \ref{tab:sentence_choice_comparison}.
-We see that the choice of the summary sentence has a noticeable impact on performance.
+The choice of the summary sentence has a noticeable impact on performance.
 We hypothesize that the coherence lost in the summaries is especially important for the longer CNNDM summaries.
 Using important sentences other than the first sentence likely adds more diversity in the data, and finding a balance between coherence and output style is an interesting direction for additional work \citep{christensen-etal-2013-towards}. \SentenceChoiceComparison

-\textbf{Effect of lead bias on CNNDM fine-tuning:} We examined the effect of selecting the M sentences greedily chosen for calculating the extractive oracle and inserting them at the beginning of the unsupervised source document versus leaving them in place for CNNDM.
-This insertion is meant to mirror the lead bias present in the dataset.
-This had a slight impact on performance (40.14 vs 39.74 without this bias), and thus we keep the lead bias.
+\textbf{Effect of lead bias on CNNDM fine-tuning:} We examined the effect of selecting the M sentences greedily chosen for calculating the extractive oracle and inserting them at the beginning of the unsupervised source document versus leaving them in place for CNNDM intermediate fine-tuning.
+This is meant to mirror the lead bias present in the dataset.
+This had a slight impact on performance (40.14 vs 39.74 without this bias), and thus we keep the lead bias for CNNDM experiments.